-For those who is not familiar with the term – Nordic walking (Finnish: sauvakävely) is fitness walking with specially designed poles, which are quite similar to ski poles only shorter.
-I haven’t heard about this type of walking till 2005, when I visited Finland for the first time.
+For those of you who are not familiar with the term – Nordic walking (Finnish: sauvakävely) is fitness walking with specially designed poles, which are quite similar to ski poles only shorter.
+I haven’t heard about this type of walking till 2005 when I visited Finland for the first time.
 And when I saw people walking with the poles in the middle of July… I giggled.
-Well… in my defense – it looked silly, funny and unnatural.
+Well… in my defense – it looked silly, funny, and unnatural.

 It took me twelve years to get around the thought of trying this “dementia skiing” (forgot skis at home).
-In the beginning it felt really weird.
+In the beginning, it felt really weird.
 Six kilometers later I had mixed feelings but overall I kind of liked it.
 So I continued.
-And one cold April day I decided to take it to a next level and check how it feels to do this Nordic walking in the forest.
-Here I should mention that Finnish forest is not like any forest I’ve been to before.
-It has stones, big rocks, cliffs and hills.
+And one cold April day I decided to take it to the next level and check how it feels to do this Nordic walking in the forest.
+Here I should mention that the Finnish forest is not like any forest I’ve been to before.
+It has stones, big rocks, cliffs, and hills.
 So Nordic walking turns into Nordic climbing and jumping.
 And that in my opinion made it more interesting and fun.

-Two kilometer long path took me to the dead end.
-So I had two choices – either turn around and go back or… continue walking and exploring magical Finnish forest.
-Unfortunately I didn’t know at that time that the forest is not only magical but also enchanted (or should I rather say “bewitched”?).
+The two-kilometer long path took me to the dead end.
+So I had two choices – either turn around and go back or… continue walking and exploring the magical Finnish forest.
+Unfortunately, I didn’t know at that time that the forest is not only magical but also enchanted (or should I rather say “bewitched”?).

-Any normal person (if he is in his right mind of course) would stop this masochistic and extreme experiment and would turn back long time ago – back to civilization and steady ground under his feet.
+Any normal person (if he is in his right mind of course) would stop this masochistic and extreme experiment and would turn back a long time ago – back to civilization and steady ground under his feet.
 But I guess I’m not normal enough, he-he.
-The excitement that drove me in the beginning was replaced by unshakable stubbornness, so I continued my path.
+The excitement that drove me, in the beginning, was replaced by unshakable stubbornness, so I continued my journey.
 It was a matter of principle… or maybe just stupidity, who knows…

 But I wasn’t worried about it since it wasn’t my first time being lost; it happened a lot over the years.
 Luckily I always managed to find the way out.
 And this time was not an exception.
-I got out from the forest… one and a half hour later.
+I got out of the forest… one and a half-hour later.

-I was angry, tired and excited.
+I was angry, tired, and excited.
 And that was the moment when I realized that Nordic walking can be fun.
-I haven’t had that kind of adventures since the childhood and it was awesome!
+I haven’t had that kind of adventures since childhood and it was awesome!

 One more reason why I like to go Nordic walking in the forest is the opportunity to make really beautiful pictures of nature.